 EMF/EMYA works within an overall framework of Council of Europe values with a commitment to citizenship, democracy and human rights, to sustainability and to bridging cultures and social and political borders.

-The different awards within the EMYA scheme reflect, represent, and emphasise different aspects and dimensions of these values.
+The different awards within the EMYA scheme reflect, represent, and emphasize different aspects and dimensions of these values.

-The highly structured judging process ensures the ability to discern professional quality, innovation and creativity across the vast differences in scale, funding, obligations and contexts of museums in Europe.
+The highly structured judging process ensures the ability to discern quality, innovation and creativity across the vast differences in scale, funding, obligations and contexts of museums in Europe.